 Written Employment Verification documents are maintained by the school Director to support all placement data.
-The institution strives to maintain a placement rate of 85% or better, but does not guarantee employment upon graduation.
+The institution strives to maintain a placement rate of 85% or better.
 The assessment of performance is done annually through the accrediting commission annual report and the Placement Report data collected monthly.